google/nucleus/docs/source/nucleus/util/vis.md

 Get alt allele(s) from a DeepVariant example.

 Args:
-  example: a DeepVariant make_examples output example
+  example: a DeepVariant make_examples output example.

 Returns:
   str.
 The bases of the alt alleles, joined by a -.